lakiboy/guzzle-markus-client/README.md

 Some terminology explained used in MCS API:

- - `area` - represents a movie theatre,
+ - `area` - represents a location of theatres (usually a city),
  - `event` - represents a movie,
- - `show` - represents a show time of a movie i.e. theatre (area), auditorium, movie (event) and date/time of the show.
+ - `show` - represents a show time of a movie i.e. theatre, auditorium, movie (event) and date/time of the show.

 ## Sample usage